What do the number of stripes on a Pilot’s uniform mean?

 Training Captain

-A Training Captain has all the responsibilities of a normal Captain, but also trains other pilots.
+A Training Captain has all the responsibilities of a normal Captain, but also trains other pilots (both First Officers and Captains).
 A pilot who is new to the aircraft type or company will fly with a Training Captain until they reach the required standard to fly with a normal Captain.
-Training Captains are more senior than normal Captain’s, a generally paid more and need to be specifically selected after showing continuous above average performance.
+Training Captains are more senior than normal Captain’s, are generally paid more and are selected for the role after showing continuous above average performance in their own checks and tests.

 Despite a Training Captain being more senior than the rank of Captain, they both wear the same number of stripes on their uniform at the vast majority of airlines.
 A Training Captain therefore wear 4 stripes on there uniform.